 – If there is not a clearly marked chasing arrow recycling sign with a #1 or #2 on the container please place in trash.

 Metals are infinitely recyclable without loss in strength and quality.
-Aluminum, tin and steel cans are accepted at all Drop-Off Sites and Recycling Centers in the valley.
+Aluminum cans are accepted at all Drop-Off Sites and Recycling Centers in the valley.

 How to Sort: